 - It acquires contextual linkbacks from credible sites.

-You are repairing a technical problem and providing real value to users and web admins.
+You are resolving a technical issue and delivering real value to users and web admins.

 Step One: Find High-Value Broken Link Opportunities